niektemme/tensorflow-mnist-predict/README.md

 ## Installation & Setup

 ### Overview
-This project uses the MNIST tutorials form the TensorFlow website.
-There are two tutorials the beginners tutorial and the expert tutorial.
-These tutorials use a different deep learning model.
-The python scripts ending with _1 use the model from the beginner’s tutorial.
+This project uses the MNIST tutorials from the TensorFlow website.
+The two tutorials, the beginner tutorial and the expert tutorial, use different deep learning models.
+The python scripts ending with _1 use the model from the beginner tutorial.
 The scripts ending with _2 use the model from the advanced tutorial.
-As expected scripts using the model from the expert tutorial gives better results.
+As expected scripts using the model from the expert tutorial give better results.

-This projects consists of four scripts.
+This projects consists of four scripts:

 1. _create_model_1.py_ – creates a model model.ckpt file based on the beginners tutorial.
 2. *create_model_1.py* – creates a model model2.ckpt file based on the expert tutorial.